DANNYDEE93/Deployment2/Documentation.md

 <ins> ***Create Build in Jenkins to test application in staging environment:*** </ins>

-***Jenkins is the main tool used in this deployment for pulling the program from the GitHub repository to build, test, and analyze the application before deploying***
+***Jenkins is the main tool used in this deployment for pulling the program from the GitHub repository to build, test, and analyze the application before deploying***.

 1. Launch an EC2 with the necessary protocols to connect to my Jenkins server and web browser and create an account with admin access to utilize my Jenkins account on my own:

    (1a.)
-Press **Instances** in the Dashboard --> Press **Launch Instance** button--> Name web server --> Select **Ubuntu** for OS --> Select **t2.micro** --> Select suggested key pair --> Select security groups that include: Port 22, 80 & 8080 under "Network Settings" (selected existing group with these protocols) --> Press **Launch Instance**
+Press **Instances** in the Dashboard --> Press **Launch Instance** button--> Name web server --> Select **Ubuntu** for OS --> Select **t2.micro** --> Select suggested key pair --> Select security groups that include: Port 22, 80 & 8080 under "Network Settings" (selected existing group with these protocols) --> Press **Launch Instance**.

 2. Within my EC2 instance: Download newest version of Python and Jenkins --> (*proceed to Jenkins*) Copy and Paste ip address of EC2 and add port 80 [**ip.address:80**] to access web browser with Jenkins.

-3. (*proceed to EC2*) The web browser will show the location of admin passwrd --> Go back to EC2 and type **"sudo cat /var/lib/jenkins/secrets/initialAdminPassword"** (*proceed back to Jenkins*)
+3. (*proceed to EC2*) The web browser will show the location of admin passwrd --> Go back to EC2 and type **"sudo cat /var/lib/jenkins/secrets/initialAdminPassword"** (*proceed back to Jenkins*):

    ![Jenkins access](https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/sudo%20cat%20admin%20psswrd.png)

-4. Copy and paste admin password into Jenkins browser--> Create admin account-->Install suggested plugins --> Go to **Available plugins** in the settings--> Install **Pipeline Utility Steps** --> Soft restart the browser --> Sign back into Jenkins account
+4. Copy and paste admin password into Jenkins browser--> Create admin account-->Install suggested plugins --> Go to **Available plugins** in the settings--> Install **Pipeline Utility Steps** --> Soft restart the browser --> Sign back into Jenkins account:

     ![Pipleline](https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/Download%20plugins%20for%20environment.png)

-5. Press **New Item** tab to create new pipeline build --> Name pipeline "First name, Last name initial" --> Select Pipeline script from SCM --> Choose Git in the dropdown from SCM
+5. Press **New Item** tab to create new pipeline build --> Name pipeline "First name, Last name initial" --> Select Pipeline script from SCM --> Choose Git in the dropdown from SCM.
 ____________________________________________________
-*Switch to Github* --> Go back to newly created GitHub repository and copy the HTTP code or URL of the repository --> Paste code into "Repository line" in Jenkins
+*Switch to Github* --> Go back to newly created GitHub repository and copy the HTTP code or URL of the repository --> Paste code into "Repository line" in Jenkins.

-<ins> **Create token for Jenkins using GitHub account:** </ins>
+<ins> ***Create token for Jenkins using GitHub account:*** </ins>

-6. Go back to your GitHub and press profile picture/icon
+6. Go back to your GitHub and press profile picture/icon,

 7. Select **Settings**-->**Developer Settings**-->**Personal Access Tokens**--> **Tokens(classic)**